 Continuing we drive to Ancient Aigai now called Vergina, to live the experience of a visit to the Unique Museum of Vergina, created in the Great Tumulus covering the Royal Tombs of Macedonia.
 See the astonishing findings from the Tomb of King Phillip II, Alexander’s father, and feel the thrill of the Greatest Discovery of the 20th century.

 Only a few miles away Biblical Beroea – Veria where we visit Saint Paul’s Bema, and then stroll through the Old Jewish Neighborhood and the colorful market area.
 A walk in a city where the past is present and around.
 Return to Thessaloniki (Salonika) City – Overnight.

 Day 7: Pella – Archaeological Park of Dion – Mount Olympus

-In the morning drive to Pella, the Capital of Alexander the Great Empire.
-See the exquisite floor mosaics of the 4th century B.C. villas, on site as well as in the New Museum.
+In the morning, drive to Pella, the Capital of Alexander the Great Empire.
+See the exquisite floor mosaics of the 4th century B.C. villas, on-site, as well as in the New Museum.
 Then proceed and visit the Archaeological Park of Dion.
-It was the Sacred City of the Macedonians, at the foot of Mount Olympus, the highest mountain in Greece and House of the 12 Gods of the Greek Mythology.
+It was the Sacred City of the Macedonians, at the foot of Mount Olympus, the highest mountain in Greece, and the House of the 12 Gods of Greek Mythology.

-On the way back to Athens, drive through the striking plain of Thessaly and the Valley of Tempi, admire the gigantic figure of Mount Olympus, pass by Lamia, Thermopylae where we see the Leonidas’ Monument and Thebes, arrive to Athens City late in the afternoon.
+On the way back to Athens, drive through the striking plain of Thessaly and the Valley of Tempi, admire the gigantic figure of Mount Olympus, pass by Lamia, Thermopylae where we see the Leonidas’ Monument and Thebes, arrive at Athens City late in the afternoon.